deeplakee/C_List/README.md

 - Generic, type-safe dynamic arrays (via macros)
 - Automatic growth and shrink
 - Error handling system with per-list and global error codes
-- Common operations: push, pop, insert, remove, extend, clear, find
+- Common operations: push, pop, insert, remove, extend, clear, find, replace, sublist
+- Interoperability with raw C arrays (`from_array`, `to_array`)
 - Easy to print using custom callbacks
 - Header-only (just include and use)